 11. Some Appreciate a Night Light

 Cockatiels are well-known for suffering from night frights.
 Rather than being a nightmare, it is likely that your bird has been startled awake.
-The bird will make noise and will usually flap its wings.
-Essentially, the bird is trying to get away from whatever startled it.
-Even if you pull back the cover and try to reassure the ‘tiel, the flapping is likely to continue for a few minutes.
+The bird will make noise and will usually flap their wings.
+Essentially, the bird is trying to get away from whatever startled them.
+Even if you pull back the cover and try to reassure the ‘Tiel, the flapping is likely to continue for a few minutes.

-You do need to try and ensure that your cockatiel does not injure its wing during one of these episodes because it can catch the tip on the bars of the cage or something else in their home.
+You do need to try and ensure that your Cockatiel does not injure their wing during one of these episodes because it can catch the tip on the bars of the cage or something else in their home.

 You can provide a nightlight of sorts, but this should be very dim, and it should not illuminate the whole cage.
-The cockatiel may choose to rest in the light and away from the shadows, but the illumination will ally fears quicker than your reassuring words, in most cases.
+The Cockatiel may choose to rest in the light and away from the shadows, but the illumination will allay fears quicker than your reassuring words, in most cases.

 Cockatiels are one of several species of bird that produce a fine powder called dust.
 This is the same kind of substance as the dander that cats and dogs produce but is specific to birds.
-It can cause allergic reactions in people but the powder is important to your cockatiel because it helps to keep their feathers silky and in good condition.
-This powder is not only found on cockatiels but also on some other parrots.
-Avoid keeping the bird’s cage above dark furniture and be prepared to vacuum if your cockatiel has a good shake when out of its cage.
+It can cause allergic reactions in people but the powder is important to your Cockatiel because it helps to keep their feathers silky and in good condition.
+This powder is not only found on Cockatiels but also on some other parrots.
+Avoid keeping the bird’s cage above dark furniture and be prepared to vacuum if your Cockatiel has a good shake when out of their cage.